ton-community/ton-docs/docs/develop/dapps/defi/subscriptions.md

-# Subscriptions in TON
+# Subscriptions on TON

-Due to the fact that transactions in the TON Blockchain are fast and the network fees are low, you can process recurring payments onchain via smart contracts.
+Due to the fact that transactions in the TON Blockchain are fast and the network fees are low, you can process recurring payments on-chain via smart contracts.

 For example, users can subscribe to digital content (or anything else) and be charged a monthly fee of 1 TON.